Cohomology of generalized configuration spaces: Configuration spaces of points on -acyclic spaces

 \begin{examplex} Let us give some examples of $i$-acyclic spaces \cite[Proposition 1.2.4]{arabia}: \begin{itemize} \item Euclidean space is $i$-acyclic over any ring.
 This can be seen as the special case of either of the next two examples: \item If $X$ is an oriented manifold, then $X$ is $i$-acyclic over $R$ if and only if the intersection product on $H_\bullet(X,R)$ vanishes.

-\item If $X$ is noncompact and acyclic over $R$, then $X$ is $i$-acyclic. \item Open subsets of $i$-acyclic spaces are $i$-acyclic. \item If $X$ is $i$-acyclic, and either $H^\bullet_c(X,R)$ or $H^\bullet_c(Y,R)$ is a projective $R$-module, then $X \times Y$ is $i$-acyclic.
-For example, a noncompact Lie group is topologically the product of a maximal compact subgroup with euclidean space, and is therefore $i$-acyclic over any ring. \item If $X$ is $i$-acyclic over $R$ and $G$ is a finite group of automorphisms of $X$ whose order is invertible in $R$, then $X/G$ is $i$-acyclic over $R$. \end{itemize} \end{examplex}
+\item If $X$ is noncompact and has the cohomology of a point over $R$, then $X$ is $i$-acyclic. \item Open subsets of $i$-acyclic spaces are $i$-acyclic. \item If $X$ is $i$-acyclic, and either $H^\bullet_c(X,R)$ or $H^\bullet_c(Y,R)$ is a projective $R$-module, then $X \times Y$ is $i$-acyclic.
+For example, a noncompact Lie group is topologically the product of a maximal compact subgroup with Euclidean space, and is therefore $i$-acyclic over any ring. \item If $X$ is $i$-acyclic over $R$ and $G$ is a finite group of automorphisms of $X$ whose order is invertible in $R$, then $X/G$ is $i$-acyclic over $R$. \end{itemize} \end{examplex}